A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis: Numerical Examples

-In this study, we compare the asymptotic efficiency of the amortized variational estimator to the efficiency of the MML estimator implemented via the MH-RM algorithm.
-We note that the stEM algorithm is somewhat faster than MH-RM (Zhang, Che, \& Liu, 2020) and may therefore be a suitable alternative comparison method.
+In this study, we compare amortized IWVI to the MML estimator implemented via the MH-RM algorithm.
+We note that the stEM algorithm is somewhat faster than MH-RM (Zhang, Chen, \& Liu, 2020) and may therefore be a suitable alternative comparison method.
 However, given that MH-RM is relatively widely used and that stEM has only been implemented for the M2PL, we choose MH-RM for these analyses.
 MH-RM is implemented via the R package mirt (Version 1.32.1; Chalmers, 2012).
 Comparing the computational efficiency of the proposed approach and MH-RM is therefore fair in the sense that both mirt and Pytorch core functions are written in C++ and comparisons are conducted on the same computer.

 We compare these methods in the high-dimensional setting where $P = 10$, $J = 100$, and $C_j = 5$ for $j = 1, \ldots, J$.
 Data generating parameters are again rounded estimates from the IPIP-FFM example.
 We set the parameters for items $51$-$100$ equal to the parameters for items $1$-$50$.
 We construct the factor correlation matrix as a $10 \times 10$ block diagonal matrix with main-diagonal blocks equal to the rounded IPIP-FFM estimates and zeros elsewhere.
-Results of the previous simulation suggest that increasing the number of importance-weighted samples $R$ provides moderate to negligible benefits to the variational estimator at high computational cost.
-We therefore set $R = 1$ for these analyses and set $M = 4$ to reduce variance in the gradient estimates.
+Results of the previous simulation suggest that choosing a small $R > 1$ increases both estimation accuracy and computational efficiency, so we set $R = 5$ for these analyses.
 All other hyperparameters are set as in previous sections.
 MH-RM hyperparameters were set to the mirt package defaults.
 We conduct $100$ replications of simulation for $N = \num{1000}$, $\num{2000}$, $\num{5000}$, and $\num{10000}$.

 Results are shown in Figures~\ref{fig:9} and~\ref{fig:10}.
-Both methods clearly produce accurate estimates.
-AVI achieves comparable efficiency to MH-RM, although MH-RM is often slightly more accurate.
-This difference in accuracy may in part be due to MH-RM's procedure for choosing starting values, which involves conducting several stochastic EM-type iterations and averaging the estimates so obtained.
-However, AVI is much faster than MH-RM.
-MH-RM's median fitting time increases from $8$ minutes for $N = \num{1000}$ to $21$ minutes for $N = \num{10000}$, whereas AVI's median fitting time stays around $80$ seconds regardless of $N$.
+Both methods obtain comparable loadings and intercepts estimates for $N \leq \num{5000}$.
+MH-RM's loadings and intercepts estimates are slightly more accurate when $N = \num{10000}$, although both methods are very accurate in this setting.
+Amortized IWVI produces more accurate factor correlation estimates across $N$ settings.
+Additionally, IWVI is much faster than MH-RM: MH-RM's median fitting time increases from $8$ minutes for $N = \num{1000}$ to $21$ minutes for $N = \num{10000}$, whereas IWVI's median fitting time stays around $3$ minutes regardless of $N$.